Dallata

-Dallata (دلاّتة) was a Palestinian Arab village, located on a hilltop 6 km north of Safad.
+Dallata (دلاّتة) was an Arab village, located on a hilltop 6 km north of Safad.
 Constructed upon an ancient site, it was known to the Crusaders as Deleha.
 Dallata was included in the late 16th century Ottoman census and British censuses of the 20th century.
 Its inhabitants were primarily agriculturalists, with some involved in carpentry or trade.

 Dallata was depopulated during the 1948 Palestine war on around May 10, 1948 by the Palmach's First Battalion of Operation Yiftach.
 Following the establishment of Israel, the Israeli locality of Dalton was established about 1 km southwest of the village site.

 History

 Dallata was located on the upper slope of a hill, built on the ruins of an ancient occupied site.
 Excavations have found remains of settlements and agricultural installation from the Chalcolithic and Early Bronze Age.
 Tombs had been located in the vicinity.

 An excavation carried out in 2006 on a location halfway between the center of Dallata and the new Israeli settlement of Dalton, found alluvial soil that contained worn Late Roman and Byzantine potsherds.
+Among the findings from Dallata is a marble column inscribed with Hebrew and Aramaic blessings, though only the ends of the lines remain.
+This column might have been part of a chancel screen within a synagogue.

 The village was referred to by the Crusaders as Deleha.
 Mamluk remains have also been found.